-The municipal official or board reviewing an application under this ordinance may, in consultation with the municipality's review engineer, waive submission of any of the requirements in Section 4.38.9 C.1 through 4.38.9 C.6 of this ordinance when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.
+The municipal official or board reviewing an application under this ordinance may, in consultation with the municipality's review engineer, waive submission of any of the requirements in Section 4.37.1.9.C.1 through 4.37.1.9.C.6 of this ordinance when it can be demonstrated that the information requested is impossible to obtain or it would create a hardship on the applicant to obtain and its absence will not materially affect the review process.

-4.38.10 Maintenance and Repair:
+Section 4.37.10.
+Maintenance and Repair:

+A. Applicability

-- A. Applicability Projects subject to review as in Section 4.38.1 C of this ordinance shall comply with the requirements of Section 4.38.10 B and 4.38.10 C. B. General Maintenance - 1.
+Projects subject to review as in Section 4.37.1.1.C of this ordinance shall comply with the requirements of Section 4.37.1.10.B and 4.37.1.10.C.

+- B. General Maintenance - 1.
 The design engineer shall prepare a maintenance plan for the stormwater management measures incorporated into the design of a major development. - 2.
 The maintenance plan shall contain specific preventative maintenance tasks and schedules; cost estimates, including estimated cost of sediment, debris, or trash removal; and the name, address, and telephone number of the person or persons responsible for preventative and corrective maintenance (including replacement).
-The plan shall contain information on BMP location, design, ownership, maintenance tasks and frequencies, and other details as specified in Chapter 8 of the NJ BMP Manual, as well as the tasks specific to the type of BMP, as described in the applicable - 3.
+The plan shall contain information on BMP location, design, ownership, maintenance tasks and frequencies, and other details as specified in Chapter 8 of the NJ BMP Manual, as well as the tasks specific to the type of BMP, as described in the applicable chapter containing design specifics. - 3.
 If the maintenance plan identifies a person other than the property owner (for example, a developer, a public agency or homeowners' association) as having the responsibility for maintenance, the plan shall include documentation of such person's or entity's agreement to assume this responsibility, or of the owner's obligation to dedicate a stormwater management facility to such person under an applicable ordinance or regulation.